Uchiura Ainu

-The Uchiura Ainu (Japanese: 内浦アイヌ) are a subgroup of Hokkaido Ainu people, residing near the Uchiura Bay of Oshima peninsula.
+The Uchiura Ainu (Japanese: 内浦アイヌ) are a subgroup of the Hokkaido Ainu people, residing near the Uchiura Bay of the Oshima peninsula.
 The name "Uchiura Ainu" was given by Japanese historian Mineo Kaiho, and the name the Uchiura Ainu gave themselves is unknown.
 Many of its specific cultural heritages and ways of life were also unclear and in decline early on, due to the Uchiura Ainus' proximity to early Matsumae domains.

 History

-According to the "Tsugaru Issei" (津軽 一統志), around the time of Shakushain's Rebellion, the Ainus residing on Uchiura Bay were under the authority of one chief Aikouin, its powers relatively diminished compared to the other Ainu subgroups.
+According to the "Tsugaru Issei" (津軽 一統志), around the time of Shakushain's Rebellion (1669–1672) the Ainus residing on Uchiura Bay were under the authority of one chief Aikouin, its powers relatively diminished compared to the other Ainu subgroups.
 Though originally siding with the Matsumae Domains in the early stages of Shakushain's conflicts, Aikouin switched sides when Shakushain's movement picked up major steam, contacting the Menasunkur Ainu in East Hokkaido to persuade them and conducted spying on Matsumae.
 However, when Shakushain's Revolt was violently stamped down in the Battle of Kunnui, Aikouin's resolve was battered and the Uchiura Ainu never openly rebelled against the Matsumae again.